The Ultimate Guide to Eating, Drinking, and Killing Time at Harry Reid International Airport

 PGA Tour Grill

 This airport staple is a familiar sight to frequent flyers.
 Is it fine dining?
 Not by any means.
 Is it a place where you can sit down and have a meal?
 Yes.
 It's also the only "regular" restaurant in the B concourse.
 The omelets and burgers are decent, with an Impossible Burger available for vegans.
 The grilled chicken pesto is our favorite from the pizza menu.
 You also have a larger-than-expected lineup of beer and wine, which come in six or nine-ounce servings.
-A newer version of the PGA Tour Grill in Terminal 3 was closed during the pandemic and is back open for bar service only (with the full restaurant expected to return by the end of summer).
+A newer version of the PGA Tour Grill is near Gate E3 in Terminal 3.

 Brookwood Farms BBQ